Tajammal39/recipe-lover/README.md

 2. Recipe Details: This screen provides more information about a selected recipe.
 It displays the recipe's image, title, description, ingredients, and preparation steps.
-3. Favorites: Users can save their favorite recipes by tapping on a download icon available on the recipe details screen.
+3. Favorites: Users can save their favourite recipes by tapping on a download icon available on the recipe details screen.

 ## Implementation Phase:

 1. Data Source Class:
    Create a data source class that simulates a database or API functionality.
-It should store recipe items with their corresponding images, titles, and descriptions.
+It should store the recipe items with their corresponding images, titles, and descriptions.

 2. Data Class: